lstehlik2809/boeing-freefall-stock-market-event-study/README.md

 # Did Netflix's *Freefall* move Boeing's stock?
 A Bayesian event study

-Reproducible data acquisition, Python analysis, and results accompanying Ludek Stehlik's [LinkedIn post](docs/linkedin-post.md) about *Freefall: A Reckoning for Boeing*.
+Reproducible data acquisition, Python analysis, and results accompanying my [LinkedIn post](docs/linkedin-post.md) about *Freefall: A Reckoning for Boeing*.
 The question is whether the documentary's release coincided with a negative Boeing stock-market response, conditional on broad-market and aerospace/defense returns.
 The January 2024 Alaska Airlines door-plug incident and June 2024 Dave Calhoun Senate hearing provide two specific comparisons.

 **Finding:** the Netflix release shows no clearly distinguishable negative response in the examined windows.
 Its three-day cumulative abnormal return (CAR) has a posterior predictive median of **−1.20%**, with a **95% credible interval of −6.82% to +4.71%**.
 This uncertainty does not rule out an economically meaningful effect.
 Share prices also cannot establish whether the film changed public trust, reputation, or employer attractiveness.